BCS Requirements Engineering

 - Experienced tutors who have also worked on business change projects for at least 10 years

 This 3 day training course covers the syllabus and exam for the BCS certificate in Requirements Engineering.
 The certificate is concerned with one of the major areas of business analysis work, producing a well-organised and clearly-defined set of requirements.

 The syllabus is structured around a five part framework for Requirements Engineering.
 The five elements of the framework are Requirements Elicitation, Requirements Analysis, Requirements Validation, Requirements Documentation and Requirements Management.

-- Describe the roles and responsibilities of key stakeholders in the requirements engineering process
+- Roles and responsibilities of key stakeholders in the Requirements Engineering framework.

 - Module 1 - Introduction to Requirements Engineering (5%)